 Mr. Miller, age 78, has served as Chairman of the Board of Directors since April 1994.
-Mr. Miller served as President and Chief Executive Officer from 1994 to 1996 and as Chief Executive Officer from 1996 to 1997.
+Mr. Miller served as President and Chief Executive Officer from 1996 to 1997.
 Mr. Miller also served as Co-Chief Executive Officer from October 2003 to March 2011.
 Mr. Miller served as Chairman and President of Miller Group from 1990 to 1993 and as Chairman and CEO of Miller Group from 1993 to 1994.
 Prior to 1987, Mr. Miller served in various management positions for Bendix Corporation, Neptune International Corporation, Wheelabrator-Frye, Inc., and The Signal Companies, Inc.